 Welcome to the website for St Mary’s Church and Parish, Derby.
 We hope you find it helpful and informative.

-If you are a visitor to the city, you are warmly invited to visit our magnificent Pugin church and attend a service or just pop in and have a walk round.
+Whether you are a visitor to the city or a local, you are warmly invited to visit our magnificent Pugin church.
+You are welcome to attend a service or just pop in and have a walk round.

 “St Mary’s Parish Community exists to give glory to God, to foster the personal holiness of its members, and to bring Christ to the world.”

 “An active, committed and involved community of people and priests working in harmony to achieve their parish mission.”

 Our sister parish, Holy Family, based in Blenheim Drive, Allestree, Derby, is served by St Mary’s priests.
 Please refer to the Holy Family Parish website for Holy Family Mass and Service Times.

 Fr Tim was born in 1937 in Boston, Massachusetts, U.S.A. before moving at the age of 2 months to County Kerry, Eire.
 He is the eldest of six children.
 He studied for the priesthood at Kilkenny College and was ordained on 4 June 1961 for the Diocese of Nottingham.